-- Ch.
-2005-331 - (2) Any lands within a municipality included in the boundaries of the district as described herein shall be excluded from the district and its jurisdiction.
+(2) Any lands within a municipality included in the boundaries of the district as described herein shall be excluded from the district and its jurisdiction.
 If any area, tract, or parcel of land within the boundaries of the district shall hereafter become annexed to a municipality, such area, tract, or parcel of land shall be excluded from the district effective the next January 1 following such annexation by a municipality.
-Nothing contained in this act shall preclude any municipality from annexing lands to the territorial limits of the municipality even if such land is included within the district. - (3) Should any part of the territory covered in this act be held not to be included herein, then this act shall continue in effect as to the balance of the territory.
+Nothing contained in this act shall preclude any municipality from annexing lands to the territorial limits of the municipality even if such land is included within the district.

+(3) Should any part of the territory covered in this act be held not to be included herein, then this act shall continue in effect as to the balance of the territory.

+Section 2.
+Intent.-The purposes of this act are to:

+- (1) Comply with chapter 97-256, Laws of Florida, which calls for the codification of charters of all independent special fire control districts as defined in s.
+189.403, Florida Statutes, which were created by special law of local application or general law of local application. - (2) Provide standards, direction, and procedures concerning the operation and governance of the special fire control district known as the Florosa Fire Control District. - (3) Provide greater uniformity between the Florosa Fire Control District and other independent special fire control districts. - (4) Provide greater uniformity in the financing authority of the Florosa Fire Control District without hampering the efficiency and effectiveness of current authorized and implemented methods and procedures of raising revenues. - (5) Improve communication and coordination between the Florosa Fire Control District and other local governments with respect to short-range and long-range planning to meet the demands for service delivery while maintaining fiscal responsibility. - (6) Provide uniform procedures for electing members of the governing board of the Florosa Fire Control District to ensure greater accountability to the public.

 Section 3.
-Intent.-The purposes of this act are to:

-- (1) Comply with chapter 97-256, Laws of Florida, which calls for the codification of charters of all independent special fire control districts as defined in section 191.003, Florida Statutes, which were created by special law or general law of local application. - (2) Provide standards, direction, and procedures concerning the operation and governance of the special fire control district known as the Dorcas Fire District. - (3) Provide greater uniformity between the Dorcas Fire District and other independent special fire control districts. - (4) Provide greater uniformity in the financing authority of the Dorcas Fire District without hampering the efficiency and effectiveness of current authorized and implemented methods and procedures of raising revenues. - (5) Improve communication and coordination between the Dorcas Fire District and other local governments with respect to short-range and longrange planning to meet the demands for service delivery while maintaining fiscal responsibility. - (6) Provide uniform procedures for electing members of the governing board of the Dorcas Fire District to ensure greater accountability to the public.

-Section 4.
 Definitions.-

-- (1) "Board" means the governing board of the Dorcas Fire District. - "District" means the Dorcas Fire District, an independent special fire control district as defined in section 191.003, Florida Statutes. - (3) "Elector" means a person who is a resident of the Dorcas Fire District and is qualified to vote in a general election within Okaloosa County. - (4) "Emergency medical service" means basic and advanced life support service as defined in section 401.23, Florida Statutes. - "Rescue response service" means an initial response to an emergency or accident situation, including, but not limited to, a plane crash, a trench or building collapse, a swimming or boating accident, or a motor vehicle accident.
+- (1) "Board" means the governing board of the Florosa Fire Control District. - (2) "District" means the Florosa Fire Control District, an independent special fire control district as defined in s.
+189.403, Florida Statutes. - (3) "Elector" means a person who is a resident of the Florosa Fire Control District and is qualified to vote in a general election within Okaloosa County. - (4) "Emergency medical service" means basic and advanced life support service as defined in s.
+401.23, Florida Statutes. - (5) "Rescue response service" means an initial response to an emergency or accident situation, including, but not limited to, a plane crash, a trench or building collapse, a swimming or boating accident, or a motor vehicle accident.